DCD-Ecosystem/dcd_cdt/docs/07_best-practices/08_abi/00_understanding-abi-files.md

 An ABI enables any client or interface to interpret and even generate a GUI for your contract.
 For this to work consistently, describe the custom types that are used as a parameter in any public action or struct that needs to be described in the ABI.

 [[info | Built-in Types]]
-| EOSIO implements a number of custom built-ins.
+| DCD implements a number of custom built-ins.
 Built-in types don't need to be described in an ABI file.
-If you would like to familiarize yourself with EOSIO's built-ins, they are defined [here](https://github.com/EOSIO/eos/blob/76565937064d5acccb089b50aa8ea797cd92dc82/libraries/chain/abi_serializer.cpp#L90)
+If you would like to familiarize yourself with DCD's built-ins, they are defined [here](https://github.com/DCD/dcd/blob/76565937064d5acccb089b50aa8ea797cd92dc82/libraries/chain/abi_serializer.cpp#L90)

 ```json